tatumio/tatum-php/docs/Api/GasPumpApi.md

 **2 credits per API call**

- Activate the <a href="#precalculategaspumpaddresses">precalulated gas pump addresses</a>.
+ Activate the <a href="https://apidoc.tatum.io/tag/Gas-pump/#operation/precalculategaspumpaddresses">precalulated gas pump addresses</a>.
 Activating a gas pump address allows this address to send funds to other addresses.

  You can activate up to 270 addresses in one call.
 If you need to activate more than 270 addresses, make several API calls.
 For example, if you need to activate 500 addresses, make an API call with 270 addresses (set up the range of their index values accordingly in the <code>from</code> and <code>to</code> request body parameters) and then make another API call with the remaining 230 addresses.